collocations.org

 The murder had all the signs of a crime of passion.

-exhibit, display, give, show
+betray, display, exhibit, give, show

 By now the fish was showing signs of distress.

-detect, find, see, watch out for
+detect, find, notice, see, spot

-interpret (sth as), read, recognize, see sth as | look for
+interpret (sth as), read, recognize, see sth as

 Look carefully for signs of damp.

-SIGN + VERB
+sign + VERB

 appear, come